Individual Data Sharing Consent

 In addition to the risks described in the 23andMe Main Research Consent, sharing your individual-level data means your data would be stored in more locations.
 This would increase the risk of a security breach that could lead to the leak of your data.
-In the event of such a breach, if some or part of your genetic or self-reported data is associated with your identity in a public database, someone could match your name with your genetic or self-reported data.
+In the event of such a breach, if some or part of your Research Information is associated with your identity in a public database, someone could match your name with your Research Information.
 This could impact you directly.
 For example, these data may be made public or released to insurance companies, which could have a negative effect on your ability to obtain insurance coverage.

-If 23andMe shares your genetic or self-reported data with a research collaborator, this action cannot be undone and your data will not be returned to 23andMe.
+If 23andMe shares your Research Information with a research collaborator, this action cannot be undone and your data will not be returned to 23andMe.

 Do I have any alternatives?
 Can I change my mind?

 Your alternative is not to agree to share your individual data.
 You can still participate in our research program without sharing your individual-level data.

 Choosing not to give consent or withdrawing your consent will not affect your access to your Genetic Information or to the Personal Genetic Service.